 The Northern Ireland Civil Service supports the Assembly, the Executive and the institutions of government.
 It serves local ministers and carries out the administrative work of government.

 Civil servants are politically impartial and are directly accountable to the minister in charge of the department in which they work.

 Their role is to support the Executive and its ministers in delivering the commitments set out in the Programme for Government.
-In doing so civil servants are expected to demonstrate:
+In doing so civil servants are expected to show: